 Planning permits (or perhaps just zoning requirements, depending on your area) will regulate where your shed can be placed.
 Some areas will have easements for utilities, requirements for how far the shed can be from other buildings/fences, and information on the presence of underground utilities.

-For many areas, the cut off for a building permit is around 120 to 200 square feet.
+For many areas, the cut-off for a building permit is around 120 to 200 square feet.
 However, we cannot stress enough: every area differs in requirements for sheds.

 To be sure your shed is built and placed correctly, check your local rules and regulations.
 This helps guarantee you won’t need to move or deconstruct your shed in the future.

-Consider the Purpose of Your Shed
+Consider the Purpose of Your Barn Style Shed with a Loft

 Sheds can perform many tasks.
 Some people just need extra storage space.
-Others want a small workshop, a place to shelter animals, or a backyard getaway.
+Others want a small workshop, a place to shelter animals or a backyard getaway.
 Whatever your needs, there is a shed for you.

 Here are some things to consider regarding your shed’s purpose.